canadadev/site/content/benefits/discounts.md

 row: "2"
 ---

-Provides discounts with suppliers across the nation and world!
+Provides discounts with leading suppliers that assist software engineers

 ### Benefits of Discounts